viliamsevela/exchange-rate-calculator/README.md

 # Install all the dependencies
 yarn

-# To start the API in development mode (hot reload support)
+# To start whole monorepo in the development mode (hot reload support)
-yarn dev:api
+yarn dev
 ```

 ## Global tech stack